wix-incubator/headless-components/docs/api/EVENT_LIST_INTERFACE.md

 **Data Attributes**

 - `data-testid="event-list-events"` - Applied to events container
-- `data-filtered` - Is list filtered
+- `data-loading` - Is list loading

 ---

 ### EventList.EventRepeater

 Repeater component that renders [Event.Root](./EVENT_INTERFACE.md#eventroot) for each event.
+Note: Repeater components do NOT support asChild as per architecture rules.

 **Props**